tdurieux/bears-specification/README.md

 This PR must contain at least:
 * a well-formed Maven file called `pom.xml` at the root of the branch
+* the source code of the application and tests, usually in `src/(test|main)/java` but not necessarily, this is inferred from pom.xml
 * a file called `metadata.json` a follows
 * a file called `patch.diff`